New Programs For New Times

 - Writing Workshop, Week-long: Each session of my longer workshop can be tailored to your needs, and can run 30 to 40 minutes.
 I’ll send ahead a private video/presentation that you can share with your students to acquaint them with the writer’s craft vocabulary.
 We’ll start the week with a discussion about writing: plot, character, theme, etc. I’ll give students a writing assignment, and the second session will focus on approaches to that assignment, and then students will be given instructions to revise.
 The third session focuses on revision, including how to critique.
 The fourth and fifth sessions will dig deeper into revision techniques, critiquing, and final drafting of their writing project.
 Workshop fee is $1700.

 All programs are flexible to your needs and hours.

 My speaking credentials:

 I’ve taught 8th and 9th grade English and study skills, have an MFA in Writing for Children and Young Adults, and have given numerous writing and study skills workshops to both young people and adults.
 I can create a lively and engaging presentation geared to the audience.
-I enjoy participating in multi-author bookseller appearances, and am willing to coordinate panels and book talks.

 My past appearances include: